 The easiest way to donate is online: www.hymnsam.co.uk/train-a-priest.

 This is a secure page, and so your donation can be given safely, in just a few moments.
+If your donation is eligible for Gift Aid please remember to select this option on the online form.

 Send a cheque